 So back to Erykah and D’angelo, we can definitely look to the Brown Sugar and Baduizm albums as the flagship albums for the neo soul style of music.
 However those albums came out in 1995 and 1997 respectively.
 In my opinion, there were three albums prior to that which had the early underpinnings of neo soul.

-The first album that could be considered neo soul is Zhane’s first album, Pronounced Jhay-nay”.
-It was such a refreshing contrast to mainstream R&B when it dropped.
-It had such a mellow, musical groove to it, and songs like Sending My Love, Sweet Taste of Love, Vibe and La La La, were some really smooth, jazz-laiden tracks, some using direct extracts from jazz greats.
-The hip hop element was also always present, and the music and lyrics represented a mature approach to love.
+The first album that could be considered neo soul is Zhane’s first album, Pronounced Jhay-nay.
+It was such a refreshing contrast to mainstream R&B at the time it dropped.
+It had such a mellow, musical groove to it, and songs like Sending My Love, Sweet Taste of Love, Vibe and La La La, were really smooth, jazz-laiden tracks, some using direct extracts from jazz greats.
+The hip hop element was also always present, and the lyrics represented a mature approach to love.
 Genius.

 Zhane – La La La

 After that, a jewel of a neo soul album was released from a group that basically came out of nowhere and changed the game, Groove Theory.
-The sound of their debut album was indeed its own lane.
-It created new perspectives on music and life, and opened up our minds to the different possibilities of good music.
+The sound of their debut album was indeed it’s own lane.
+It created new perspectives on music and sound, and opened up our minds to the different possibilities of what R&B music could be.
 It was feel good music that both r&B and hip hop headz could get into to.

 Groove Theory – 10 Minute High

-The style of the groove theory album was kind of prophetic, because little did we know that there would be more of this to follow from future artists such as Jilly from Philly, and Nat and Marsh from across the marsh bka Floetry.
-It put us all in a new zone, changing the tone of music and our lives for years to come.
+The style of the groove theory album was kind of prophetic, becausethere would be more of this to follow from future artists such as Jilly from Philly, and Nat and Marsh from across the marsh bka Floetry.
+It put us in a new zone, changing the tone of music and our lives for years to come.

 Groove Theory – Didja Know

-Prior to GT however, the first album to perfectly blend funk, soul, jazz and hip hop elements with live instrumentation and smart lyrics ( i.e. i’m digging you like an old soul record) would be MeShell Ndegeocello’s Plantation Lulabies.
-Her hit singles “If thats your Boyfriend” and “Dred Loc” could possibly have put a stamp on Neo soul early in the game.
+Prior to Groove Theory however, the first album to perfectly blend funk, soul, jazz and hip hop elements with live instruments and smart lyrics ( i.e. i’m digging you like an old soul record) would be MeShell Ndegeocello’s Plantation Lulabies.
+Her singles “If thats your Boyfriend” and “Dred Loc” could possibly have put a stamp on Neo soul early in the game.
 Released in ’93, the album was a masterpiece, however it could not be classified as jazz or R&B or hip hop.
-It merged the three, and created a new lane which may have been the humble beginnings of what we call neo soul.
+It merged the three, and created a new category which may have been the humble beginnings of what we call neo soul.

 MeShell NdegeOcello – Call Me